-High triglycerides are commonly seen in clinical practice.
-It can increase the risk of cardiovascular disease and certainly cause pancreatitis at extreme levels.
+High triglyceride levels are commonly seen in clinical practice.
+It can increase the risk of cardiovascular disease, and when extremely high, it can cause acute pancreatitis.

-Please find below NLA recommendations on how to approach hypertriglyceridemia.
-Guidelines were published in April 2015.
-Text has been slightly modified for easier and succinct reading.
+Please find below NLA recommendations on how to manage hypertriglyceridemia.
+Guidelines were published on April 2015.
+The text has been slightly modified for easier and succinct reading.